Here’s a quick look at some historic happenings in Columbia this week.

 Plus, all teachers will receive a 10% off coupon for the Gift Shop at Robert Mills.

 For further information, please call 803-252-1770 ex 36 or email email@example.com

 Friday, February 8, 11 a.m: Robert Mills Historic District Walking Tour: Historic Columbia Foundation will host guided tours of the Robert Mills Historic District.
 Guests can enjoy the charm of this downtown neighborhood as they walk past some of Columbia's oldest remaining homes, observing some of the significant architectural features found in the area.
 For further information, please call 803-252-1770 ex 24 or email firstname.lastname@example.org.

 Saturday, February 9, 1-4 p.m.
 'Mystery of the Hunley' at S.C.
 State Museum: Retired submariner Stonewall “Stoney” Hilton tells the tale of that fateful night in February 1864 when the Confederate submarine H.L.
 Hunley sank the USS Housatonic just outside Charleston Harbor.
 Hilton also presents the latest findings from the Warren Lasch Conservation Laboratory, which currently houses the Hunley.

-If you would like to receive email updates when new articles are posted, please click the "subscribe" button at the top of the page.
+If you would like to receive email updates when new articles are posted, please click the "subscribe" button at the bottom of the page.